Education (ED) Courses

 ED 460 Children of Migration (3) This course uses interdisciplinary multiple lenses to construct practical, grounded, and equity-based approaches to gain understanding of how migration impacts children and youth and the critical role of the education on their adaptation.

 ED 485 Field Practicum I (2) (other) First practicum in teaching, internship, or research in an educational setting.
 Must be taken as CR/NC.
-Pre: GPA 2.5, senior standing, successful completion of ED 330, or instructor consent.
+Pre: GPA 2.5, junior standing, successful completion of ED 330, or instructor consent.

 ED 486 Field Practicum II (3) (other) Second practicum in teaching, internship, or research in an educational setting.
 Must be taken as CR/NC.
 Pre: GPA 2.5, senior standing, successful completion of ED 485, or instructor consent.